Phase-locking in $k$-partite networks of delay-coupled oscillators: Dimensional reduction

 \section{Dimensional reduction}

-Since we are considering ensembles of phase oscillators, it is interesting to examine the large $N$ limit through dimensional reduction, using the Ott-Antonsen technique \cite{OA_1, OA_2, OA_3}.
-Our intension is to either reduce the evolution equations to a single equation for each partition or to a single equation for the entire system.
-We briefly recall the necessary steps in the procedure here for this purpose.
+In this section we consider the case of non-identical oscillators with different intrinsic frequencies as opposed the previous sections.
+Moreover since we are considering ensembles of phase oscillators, it is interesting to examine the large $N$ limit through dimensional reduction, using the Ott-Antonsen technique \cite{OA_1, OA_2, OA_3}.
+Our intention is to either reduce the evolution equations to a single equation for each partition or to a single equation for the entire system.
+Following \cite{OA_3}, we briefly recall the necessary steps in the procedure here for this purpose.
 Define a complex order parameter for each oscillator as follows,

-where as usual the superscript indexes the partitions and the subscript the oscillators within the partition.
-Rewriting the flow, Eq.~(\ref{Eq: evolve}) using this order parameter $R^{j}_{i}$, one gets
+where as usual the superscript indexes the partitions and the subscript the oscillators within the partition, and rewrite Eq.~(\ref{Eq: evolve}) using this to get,